 "The fewer the facts, the stronger the opinion."

-As in many other areas of life, for intuitively well-understood reasons, it is highly recommended to give significant weight to actual evidence over opinions or hypotheses.
+As in many other areas of life, for intuitively well-understood reasons, it's highly recommended to give significant weight to actual evidence over opinions or hypotheses.
 One doesn't have to be a rocket scientist to figure this out - And this is more than relevant to our topic.

 Once you've properly followed the instructions mentioned in paragraph one and reached the stage where you start looking for real designers for your home, it's time to put aside your niceties and start demanding proof.

-Credentials, portfolios, projects carried out in physical homes, past clients you can talk to and get their opinions on the service they received - basically anything you can lay your hands on!
+Credentials, portfolios, projects carried out in real physical homes, past clients you can talk to - basically anything you can lay your hands on!

-Nowadays, most of these materials can be easily obtained from the background check stage, even before making initial contact - A little internet research and you're good.
+Nowadays, most of this ' evidence' can be easily obtained from the background check stage, even before making initial contact - A little internet research and you're good.

 It goes without saying that even at the stage of the first face-to-face meeting with your potential future designer, it is highly recommended you ask for portfolios concerning their professional abilities.
-It is not the time to be friendly and agreeable.
+It's not the time to be friendly and agreeable.
 On the contrary, you must be assertive.

-Studies clearly show that agreeable people are not successful in a wide variety of social and business fields compared to people who are not agreeable.
-The reasons are quite intuitive to understand.
-While agreeable people tend to please others, disagreeable people will be concerned with achieving their goals, regardless of how the other party feels.
+Studies clearly show that agreeable people are not successful in various social and business fields compared to Unagreeable people.
+The reasons are pretty intuitively understood - While agreeable people tend to please others, disagreeable people will be concerned with achieving their goals, regardless of how the other party feels.
 You may like it and may not, but it cannot be argued that it helps clarify your positions.

 Don't be shy - get the information you need!